Closed-Form Diffusion Models: Introduction

 Existing work avoids these issues by neurally approximating the score of $\rho_t$.
 By compressing training data into the score model's weights, neural score functions replace a sum over $N$ training points with a neural network evaluation whose complexity does not depend directly on $N$.
 Moreover, neural SGMs generate novel samples given finite training data thanks to approximation error (from limited model capacity) and optimization error (from undertraining) in learning the score \citep{pidstrigach2022score, yoon2023diffusiongeneralize, yi2023generalization}.
 While neural SGMs are successful, they are costly to train, and sampling them requires many (typically GPU-bound) neural network evaluations.
 Furthermore, the form of the error that enables neural SGMs to generalize is unknown, making it difficult to characterize the distribution from which these models sample in practice.

 Our key insight is that the flaws of na\"ive closed-form SGMs (in particular, lack of generalization and poor scalability) can be addressed without resorting to costly black-box neural approximations.
-To this end, we introduce \emph{smoothed closed-form diffusion models} (smoothed CFDMs), a class of training-free diffusion models that require only access to the training set at sampling time.
-Smoothed CFDMs generate novel samples from a finite training set by flowing Gaussian noise through a velocity field built from a \emph{smoothed} closed-form score.
-Our method is highly efficient, has few hyperparameters, and generates good-quality samples in high-dimensional tasks such as image generation.
-Our specific contributions are as follows: (1) We show that smoothing the exact solution to the score-matching problem promotes generalization.
-(2) Using our smoothed score, we construct a closed-form sampler that generates novel samples without requiring any training, and characterize the support of its samples.
-(3) We accelerate our sampler using a nearest-neighbor-based estimator of our smoothed score and by taking fewer sampling steps, with analysis and experiments showing that in practice, one can aggressively approximate our smoothed score at little cost to sample accuracy.
-(4) We scale our method to high-dimensional tasks such as image generation.
-By operating in the latent space of a pretrained autoencoder, we generate good-quality, novel samples from CIFAR-10 at a rate of 138 latents per second on a \emph{consumer-grade laptop with no dedicated GPU}.
+To this end, we make use of a well-known score formula and introduce \emph{smoothed closed-form diffusion models (smoothed CFDMs), a class of training-free diffusion models that require only access to the training set at sampling time.} Smoothed CFDMs generate novel samples from a finite training set by flowing Gaussian noise through a velocity field built from a \emph{smoothed} closed-form score.
+Our method is efficient, has few hyperparameters, and generates plausible samples in high-dimensional tasks such as image generation.
+By developing this algorithm, we demonstrate that a closed-form score formula can be adapted to build a non-neural sampler that scales to non-trivial generative tasks.